TrellixVulnTeam/RethinkingNNsWithBL_10HI/README.md

 # RethinkingNNsWithBL

-> Code for the paper "Rethinking Neural Networks with Benford's Law"
+> Code for the paper "Rethinking Neural Networks with Benford's Law" to appear in NeurIPS 2021 Machine Learning for Physical Sciences Workshop.

 ## Usage